About the course

 St Cuthberts Catholic High, St Helens

 You should hold, or be expected to achieve, a first degree (or recognised equivalent) in an Art and Design related discipline, normally with significant content in your chosen subject area.
 The degree classification should be at 2:2 or above.
-You should also have GCSE Maths and English Language at grade C or above.
-You will also be required to successfully complete a Numeracy and Literacy test before commencing the course.
+You should also have GCSE Maths and English Language at grade C or above, or an approved Equivalency test successfully completed by the end of July 2020.

 About the training provider